voshawn/functional-meetup/meetup-07/PITCHME.md

 ---
 ### 4.4 Logic Programming (What is it?)
 @ul[list-content-verbose]
 - Logic programming focuses more on "what is" rather than "how to".
 This is powerful because a single "what is" fact may have multiple "how to" components (i.e you can model relationships that are not just unidirectional (inputs -> outputs)).
 - A query language is a type of logic programming because it is good for information retrevial.
 - You can write Primative queries, Compound queries (and, or, not), Rules (abstractions of queries)
 - Query languages use `pattern matching` for simple and compound queries and `unification` to evaluate rules.
-- Logic programming is not exactly mathematical logic because it still iterprets the logic procedually.
+- Logic programming is not exactly mathematical logic because it still interprets the logic procedually.
 @ulend

 ---